G0dang/Simple-inspection-booking-system/README.md

-- 👋 Hi, I’m @G0dang
-- My real name is Aayush Gurung
+- My name is Aayush Gurung
 - 👀 I’m interested in getting a job
 - 🌱 I’m currently on a project to develop a windows apllication.
 - Using .NET C# for the project development.